-The farm environment exposes farmers to many respiratory hazards and increases their risk of respiratory conditions.
+Farmers and agricultural workers are at risk of respiratory hazards; increasing their risk of respiratory conditions.
 For those farmers who already have compromised respiratory function, exposure to smoke from fires can exacerbate symptoms.

-If you have a lung condition like asthma, or a heart condition, you are more likely to be affected by smoke from bushfires.
-To prevent exacerbation of symptoms – Stay indoors if possible when there is bushfire smoke around your farm,.
+If you are a farmer or agricultural worker and suffer from a lung condition like asthma, or a heart condition like angina, you are more likely to be affected by smoke from bushfires.
+To prevent exacerbation of symptoms – Stay indoors if possible when there is bushfire smoke around your farm.
 Be aware of any planned burns in your area as the smoke has the same negative effects as smoke from a bushfire.

-The small particles in smoke will also irritant and cause sore, itchy eyes.
-Wearing a non ventilated goggle will protect and assist with visibility.
+The small particles in smoke will also irritate and cause sore, itchy eyes.
+Wearing a non-ventilated goggle or a smoke visor/goggle combination will protect and assist with visibility.

-Remove yourself from smoke and seek medical help or Call triple 000 if you start to experience the following:
+It is crucial you remove yourself from smoke, seek medical help or Call triple (000) if you start to experience the following:

 - difficulty breathing